spierala/mini-rx-signal-store-playground/README.md

   undoLast() {
     if (this.lastAction) {
+      // Undo an action
       this.undo(this.lastAction)
     }
   }

   mutate() {
-    // Mutating state should throw an error! this.state().count = 123;
+    // Try a mutation, but this will throw an error with the Immutable Extension this.state().count = 123;
   }
 }